Residents flee as Gulf Coast sees possible tandem hurricanes - The Boston Globe

-NEW ORLEANS (AP) — The Gulf Coast braced Sunday for a potentially devastating hit from twin hurricanes as two strong storms swirled toward the U.S. from the Gulf of Mexico and the Caribbean.
+NEW ORLEANS — The Gulf Coast braced Sunday for a potentially devastating hit from twin hurricanes as two strong storms swirled toward the United States from the Gulf of Mexico and the Caribbean.
 Officials feared a history-making onslaught of life-threatening winds and flooding along the coast, stretching from Texas to Alabama.

 The prospect of piggybacked hurricanes was reviving all-too-fresh memories of damage caused by Hurricane Katrina, which struck the Gulf Coast on Aug.
 29, 2005.
 The storm has been blamed for as many as 1,800 deaths and levee breaches in New Orleans led to catastrophic flooding.